All Episodes

 But I was loyal because the Sony Betamax had a better picture quality and a far better mechanism.

-But it event uh well, people do owe me a lot on this.
+Well, people do owe me a lot on this.

-I've I've sacrificed plenty.
+I've sacrificed plenty.

 So I hope they're right about this.

-Because I want more high definition programming, and I have been willing to pay for it.
+Because I want more high-definition programming, and I have been willing to pay for it.

-Well, hot damn, folks.
+Well, a hot damn, folks.

 I don't know if you saw this story last night.